kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 **Note:** This feature requires the `VolumeScheduling` feature gate to be enabled.

-When `WaitForFirstConsumer` volume binding mode is specified, it is no longer necessary to restrict provisioning to specific topologies in most situations.
+When a cluster operactor specifies the `WaitForFirstConsumer` volume binding mode, it is no longer necessary to restrict provisioning to specific topologies in most situations.
 However, if still required, `allowedTopologies` can be specified.

-This example demonstrates how to restrict topology of provisioned volumes to specific zones and should be used as a replacement for the `zone` and `zones` parameters for the supported plugins.
+This example demonstrates how to restrict the topology of provisioned volumes to specific zones and should be used as a replacement for the `zone` and `zones` parameters for the supported plugins.